 Blythe was actually brought into existence by Allison Katzman, a famous designer, in the year 1972 at Marvin Glass and Associates.
 It was sold in the United States of America by the toy company Kenner.
 The dolls were not exactly a hit during that time, as the public found nothing remarkable about them.
 The public would, however; some 27 years later find them awesome!
-It is said that the dolls were modeled after the drawings of Margaret Keane.
+It is said that the dolls were modelled after the drawings of Margaret Keane.
 The most distinctive feature of the doll was her eyes which changed color once you pulled a string that was attached to the back of the head of the doll.

 In the year 2001, perhaps quite far down the road, Hasbro, a multinational toy, and boardgame company, also the trademark and license owner gave authority to Takara of Japan to produce the new edition of Blythe, which would come to be known as the Neo Blythe.
 The turning point came when Blythe was used in an advertising campaign on television.
 The campaign was done by Parco and it was a massive, huge and instant hit.
 The versions of the doll now range from 60 USD for the Ashton Drake version, to an astonishing 400 USD for the limited edition of Takara Neo Blythe.